TDVS-info/TallyPro/docs/README.md

-These files describe the general flow of the code and the block scematics for the Tally Pro light system.
+These files describe the general flow of the code and the block schematics for the Tally Pro light system.